prismicio-community/migration-api-example-scripts/README.md

   }
 [Function: resolveStoryReferences]
 ```
-And now we can that it also properly resolves references in rich text fields.
+And now we can see that it also properly resolves references in rich text fields.

 ```javascript
 > (await processingState.then(resolveReferences(resolveStoryReferences))).documents[1].data